Iron Overload (cont.)

 The most accurate test for diagnosing hemochromatosis is measurement of the iron content of liver tissue obtained by a biopsy.
 A liver biopsy involves the removal of a sample of liver tissue for analysis and is usually performed with a needle under local anesthesia.
 After numbing the skin and the underlying tissues, the doctor inserts the needle into the liver through the right lower rib cage, sometimes under ultrasound guidance.
 The tissue obtained by the needle is studied under a microscope for signs of active liver disease, fibrosis and cirrhosis (permanent scarring), and iron content (usually significantly elevated in hemochromatosis).

 The liver biopsy also has prognostic value because it determines whether the patient already has irreversible advanced cirrhosis.
-Patients with hemochromatosis but an otherwise normal liver biopsy have longevity similar to other healthy adults if adequately treated, while patients with cirrhosis as a result of hemochromatosis have significantly reduced longevity.
-Furthermore, the risks of cirrhotic patients developing liver cancer (hepatocellular carcinoma) are substantially higher than normal subjects even with adequate treatment of the iron overload with phlebotomy (see below).
+Patients with hemochromatosis who have a normal liver biopsy have longevity similar to other healthy adults if adequately treated, while patients with cirrhosis as a result of hemochromatosis have significantly reduced longevity.
+Furthermore, the risks of cirrhotic patients developing liver cancer (hepatocellular carcinoma) are substantially higher than normal subjects, even with adequate treatment of the iron overload with phlebotomy (see below).

 The gene for hereditary hemochromatosis was identified in 1996.
 The gene is referred to as the HFE gene.
 Hereditary hemochromatosis is associated in most patients with two mutations of the HFE gene; C282Y and H63D.

 A C282Y homozygote is a person who has inherited one mutated C282Y gene from each parent.
-A C282Y homozygote is considered at risk of developing iron overload.
-In fact, C282Y homozygotes account for 95% of all hereditary hemochromatosis.
-Conversely, not every C282Y homozygote develops iron overload.
-Studies have shown that an estimated 50% of C282Y homozygotes may not develop iron overload or its complications.
+A C282Y homozygote is considered at considerable risk for developing iron overload disease.
+However, not every C282Y homozygote develops iron overload.

 A C282Y/H63D compound heterozygote is a person who has inherited one mutated C282Y gene from one parent and a second mutated H63D gene from the other parent.
 Most compound heterozygotes have normal iron levels though some can develop mild to moderate iron overload.